pacopeng/paco-acs-demo/README.md

 ```

 * Kick off a compliance scan in ACS
+* Examine Compliance Results for Workloads in ACS
   * Click on "Compliance" from left side menu. "ocp4-cis" and "ocp4-cis-node" should appear in the standards.
   * click ocp4-cis to see all the controls.
-*
+* Examine Compliance Reports for Non-OpenShift Kubernetes Clusters. __*[TODO] Works for Kubernetes clusters like GKE, AKS, and EKS.
+DEMO DOESN'T COVER.*__
+  * Navigate back to the ACS Compliance page
+  * In the section labeled "PASSING STANDARDS ACROSS CLUSTERS", click on CIS Docker.
+  * Many of the controls in CIS Docker refer to the configuration of the Docker engine on each Kubernetes nodes, but a significant number of CIS Docker controls are best practices for building and using containers, and ACS has policies to enforce their use.
+* Examine CIS Docker Benchmark Policies in ACS
+  * Navigate to "Platform Configuration" -> "Policy Management".
+Add filter "Policy:" "Docker CIS" to see the policies contributing to Docker CIS standards.
+  * Walk through the interface.
+Edit the policy and show all the steps in detail.

 ## Role - DevSecOps Engineer

 ## Role - Developer

 1. SECURITY - Show a policy and edit the policy and show how it can be customized.
 Platform Configuration -> Policy Management.
 Use "Policy": "Fixable Severity at least Important"
 1. DEVOPS - Teckton Pipeline trigger integration with stackrox.
 Show the image scan and image check against mongodb image.
     1. No vul -> quay.io/mongodb/mongodb-enterprise-database:2.0.2
     1. Old image with vul -> quay.io/mongodb/mongodb-enterprise-database:0.1
     1. Then switch off the policy "Policy": "Fixable Severity at least Important" and re-run the previous step and check the logs.